BioBoost/course-object-oriented-programming-with-cpp/introduction_to_cpp/mathematical_operators.md

 ## Mathematical Operators

-The C++ programming languages has a lot of operators.
-The assignment operator `=` has already been discussed.

-### Basic Mathematical Operators

 The most basic operators are the mathematical operators.
 They are easy to understand because they have the same functionality as in math.
 The following operators are available to do basic math operations:

 * `+` Additive operator (also used for String concatenation)